Skip to main content

 College in the High School

 College in the High School (CiHS) programs provide college academic courses to 9th, 10th, 11th, and 12th grade students.
 Courses are taught at the high school, by high school teachers, with college curriculum, college textbooks, and oversight by college faculty and staff.
-An institution of higher education may charge tuition fees per credit to each student enrolled.
-Some state subsidies are available for rural and small schools and for low-income students.
-WSAC administers the Dual Enrollment Scholarship Pilot Program and provides tuition assistance for low-income students enrolled in CiHS courses at participating pilot high schools.
+There are now no tuition fees for CiHS programs offered by public colleges.

 Washington Reviewed College in the High School Programs